Skip to yearly menu bar Skip to main content

 Ali Hassani · Wen-Mei Hwu · Humphrey Shi

-Neighborhood attention reduces the cost of self attention by restricting each token's attention span to its nearest neighbors.
+Neighborhood attention reduces the cost of self attention by restricting each token’s attention span to its nearest neighbors.
 This restriction, parameterized by a window size and dilation factor, draws a spectrum of possible attention patterns between linear projection and self attention.
 Neighborhood attention, and more generally sliding window attention patterns, have long been bounded by infrastructure, particularly in higher-rank spaces (2-D and 3-D), calling for the development of custom kernels, which have been limited in either functionality, or performance, if not both.
 In this work, we aim to massively improve upon existing infrastructure by providing two new methods for implementing neighborhood attention.
 We first show that neighborhood attention can be represented as a batched GEMM problem, similar to standard attention, and implement it for 1-D and 2-D neighborhood attention.
-These kernels on average provide 895% and 272% improvement in full precision latency compared to existing naive CUDA kernels for 1-D and 2-D neighborhood attention respectively.
-We find certain inherent inefficiencies in all unfused implementations of neighborhood attention that bound their performanceand hinder their lower-precision scalability.
+These kernels on average provide 895% and 272% improvement in full precision runtime compared to existing naive CUDA kernels for 1-D and 2-D neighborhood attention respectively.
+We find that aside from being heavily bound by memory bandwidth, certain inherent inefficiencies exist in all unfused implementations of neighborhood attention, which in most cases undo their theoretical efficiency gain.
 Motivated by the progress made into fused dot-product attention kernels, we developed fused neighborhood attention; an adaptation of fused dot-product attention kernels that allow fine-grained control over attention across different spatial axes.
-Known for reducing the quadratic time complexity of self attention to a linear complexity, neighborhood attention can now enjoy a reduced and constant memory footprint, and record-breaking half precision latency.
-We observe that our fused implementation successfully circumvent some of the unavoidable inefficiencies in unfused implementations.
+Known for reducing the quadratic time complexity of self attention to a linear complexity, neighborhood attention can now enjoy a reduced and constant memory footprint, and record-breaking half precision runtime.
+We observe that our fused implementation successfully circumvents some of the unavoidable inefficiencies in unfused implementations.
 While our unfused GEMM-based kernels only improve half precision performance compared to naive kernels by an average of 548% and 193% in 1-D and 2-D problems respectively, our fused kernels improve naive kernels by an average of 1759% and 958% in 1-D and 2-D problems respectively.
-These improvements translate into up to 104% improvement in inference and 39% improvement in training existing models based on neighborhood attention,and additionally extend its applicability in vision (image and video) as well as other modalities.
+These improvements translate into up to 104% improvement in inference and 39% improvement in training existing models based on neighborhood attention, and additionally extend its applicability to image and video perception, as well as other modalities.
+Our work is open-sourced at https://github.com/SHI-Labs/NATTEN/.

 Live content is unavailable.
 Log in and register to view live content